 Description: This survey course introduces the student to canine and feline husbandry, behavior, species and breed identification, and the human-animal bond.
 Humane animal care and management is emphasized.
 The care, handling, nutritional needs basic nursing skills, normal values, and administration techniques, basic grooming and obtaining objective patient data.
 Effective and appropriate restraint techniques are stressed.
 Student must be able to lift and carry 50 lbs. to take this class.
 This is a lecture and lab class.
 A 70% or above in this class is required to take Nursing I.

-Description: Prerequisites: Intro to Animal Science - a grade of C (70%) or higher (1 hr lab) Specific animal physiology of large and small farm animals is studied.
+Description: Specific animal physiology of large and small farm animals is studied.
 The course includes an introduction to nursing procedures required in veterinary practice for farm animals.
 Safe and effective methods of controlling various kinds of animals are discussed and practiced in a combination lecture and hands-on laboratory format.
 Equine, bovine, caprine, poultry, and porcine are covered, as well as other species.

-Description: (Pre req: 80 observation hours in a veterinary clinic) Students study the management of animal holding facilities and the implementation of accepted animal welfare practices.
+Description: Pre req: 20 observation hours in a veterinary clinic.
+Students study the management of animal holding facilities and the implementation of accepted animal welfare practices.
 Each student will participate in weekly kennel rotations providing the opportunity to care for the wide variety of animals involved in the veterinary technology program.
 This class includes daily and weekend care for the animals.
-As a prerequisite for Nursing II it must be passed with a C or above.
+As a prerequisite for Nursing II it must be passed with a C (70%) or above.

 Description: Through the application of fundamental biology, students will survey the biological world in association with production animals and human health.
 Topics include parasitology, hematology, bacteriology, virology and an overview of laboratory procedures.
 The goal of this course is to provide students with an introduction to the world of microbes as a foundation for an integrated approach to understanding and managing for optimal, as well as economic, animal health decisions.

-Description: This course includes the study of pharmacokinetics, pharmacodynamics, dosage calculations, and a survey of the common drug types used in veterinary practice.
+Description: Pre req: A 70% (C) or higher in VTS 1313 Math for Vet Techs.
+This course includes the study of pharmacokinetics, pharmacodynamics, dosage calculations, and a survey of the common drug types used in veterinary practice.
 Adverse drug reactions are discussed.

 Description: (Pre req: 18 years of age, and a 70% or above in Anatomy) The student is presented with an overview of radiation safety, the generation of x-rays, machine operation and maintenance, patient positioning, radio-graphic film exposure, film developing, CI imaging, care of darkroom equipment, evaluation of x-ray quality, and correction in techniques for producing a film the veterinarian can use for diagnostic purposes.
 The laboratory portion is spent applying radiation safety principles and positioning of animals for radiography using various x-ray machines, film developing and computerized imaging storage techniques..
 A grade of 70% or higher in Radiology I is required to take Radiology II.